 Algorithm based on load balancing

-The processing load balancing algorithm uses the distributed processing power of the CMs effectively and maximizes the number of the registered WSOs in accordance with the conditions of the coexistence system operation.
-The key component is to adapt different channel selection policies, which are centralized coordination by the master CM, cooperative coordination between CM and WSO itself and autonomous/distributed coordination by different CMs, to the conditions of the coexistence system operation.
+The processing load balancing algorithm uses the distributed processing power of the CMs effectively and maximizes the number of the registered GCOs in accordance with the conditions of the coexistence system operation.
+The key component is to adapt different channel selection policies, which are centralized coordination by the master CM, cooperative coordination between CM and GCO itself and autonomous/distributed coordination by different CMs, to the conditions of the coexistence system operation.

-In the centralized coordination method, the master CM makes final decisions on channel selections for its WSOs and for all WSOs of its slave CMs.
-With the cooperative coordination method the CM has capability to ask WSOs to make final decisions required for coexistence.
-In the autonomous/distributed coordination method the CM individually makes final decisions on channel selections for its WSOs.
+In the centralized coordination method, the master CM makes final decisions on channel selections for its GCOs and for all GCOs of its slave CMs.
+With the cooperative coordination method the CM has capability to ask GCOs to make final decisions required for coexistence.
+In the autonomous/distributed coordination method the CM individually makes final decisions on channel selections for its GCOs.

 Algorithm based on output power control

 The output power level control algorithm addresses the aggregated interference problem in the target protection service contour due to the multiple simultaneous transmission of coexistence set elements.
-The calculation basis may be applicable in conducting an information service on a potential aggregated interference power level, or a management service on power control of WSOs.
+The calculation basis may be applicable in conducting an information service on a potential aggregated interference power level, or a management service on power control of GCOs.

-Algorithm based on co-channel sharing via WSO network geometry classification
+Algorithm based on co-channel sharing via GCO network geometry classification

-The co-channel sharing via WSO network geometry classification algorithm optimizes the efficiency of the frequency utilization as much as possible in managing TVWS operation, in a case where the system cannot assign different channel among WSOs in a coexistence set.
+The co-channel sharing via GCO network geometry classification algorithm optimizes the efficiency of the frequency utilization as much as possible in managing GCOs operating under general authorization, in a case where the system cannot assign different channel among GCOs in a coexistence set.
 The key processing parts, which are conducted in CDIS or CM, are as follows:

 Coexistence discovery process based on network geometry classification